r-wbr/bicep-advanced-toolset/docs/resourceOrganization.md

 ## Subscriptions
 Resource containers of type subscription use the {Prefix} 'sub'.
-1. The name of a subscription is composed of the affixes {CustomerId}?, {Prefix}, {Name}, {Suffix}? in this order.
+1. The name of a subscription is composed of the affixes {Customer}?, {Prefix}, {Name}, {Suffix}? in this order.
 Name sections are divided by hyphens.
 2. Subscriptions always require a unambiguous, unique name.
 3. The uniqueness of the name is represented by the section {Name}.
 4. Subscriptions can have the {Suffix} section, which can be used as a simple sequential number or decimal classification system.
-5. The name can be exntended with the {CustomerId} affix, which includes a appreviation of the customer name.
+5. The name can be exntended with the {Customer} affix, which includes a appreviation of the customer name.
 These extension is optional.

 ## Resources
 For resources, an abbreviated prefix is formed based on their resource type.
 These prefixes are listed in a separate file.
 The formation of the name for a resource must be carried out according to the following guidelines: